grahampugh/grahampugh.github.io/_posts/2020-04-27-managing-profiles-between-multiple-jamf-instances.md

 # Conclusion and caveats

-ow that Jamf have acknowledged that the behaviour of copying configuration profiles is somewhat inconsistent, I hope they will improve the API so that the above workaround is not required in the future.
+Now that Jamf have acknowledged that the behaviour of copying configuration profiles is somewhat inconsistent, I hope they will improve the API so that the above workaround is not required in the future.
 But for now, we have a (hopefully) reliable method of maintaining configuration profiles across multiple Jamf Pro instances.
 Thanks to the Jamf Engineer for helping point me in the right direction as to the behaviour of the Classic API.
 In the process, figuring out how to clear out orphaned profiles using a "dummy" profile has also been helpful for us.

 Note that I have not checked the code of Jamf Migrator to see if the developers already use this workaround, as it is a Swift application (I'm not familiar with Swift code), and it does not serve my own particular requirements for copying to multiple instances at once, so I anyway needed to solve the problem in my own scripts.
 I'd be interested to hear whether the problem occurs (or not) when using Jamf Migrator.